jasonpincin/log-stream/README.md

 log('The sky is falling!')
-log.fatal('The last message should have been fatal.')
+log.fatal('The last message should have been %s.', 'fatal')
 ```

 ## Options